isabellafernandes27/githooks/README.md

 ## TODOs

-- [ ] change pre-push tf fmt to move on if `/terraform/` dir not found
+- [x] change pre-push tf fmt to move on if `/terraform/` dir not found
 - [ ] look into git hooks repo for use with gradle build enforcement
 - [ ] look into stylesheet ticket
 - [ ] terraform will have a lot of folders/modules... adapt script to that and make testing more robust to ensure no hiccups
+- [ ] more robust testing for pre-push-naming, pre-push, and prepare-commit-msg
 - [ ] research how to automatically checkout hooks repo for enforcing implementation(may need to look into relative pathing)
+- [ ] Readme.md clean up and split, individual testing readmes
+- [ ] Installer with bash updates and usage
+- [ ] add something that stops hooks if shell under 4.0

+## Installation and Running the Project

+**todo**

+## Requirements

+- Bash 4.0 or newer is required to run the Git hook scripts and tests.
+    - ✅ Most Linux distros already ship Bash 4+
+    - ⚠️ macOS ships with Bash 3.2 by default — please install Bash via Homebrew:

+    ```bash
+    brew install bash
+    ```

+    - To make sure you're using the right version:

+    ```bash
+    bash --version
+    ```

+    - You can run a script with the Homebrew-installed Bash directly:

+    ```bash
+    /opt/homebrew/bin/bash ./scripts/hooks/pre-push
+    ```

 ## Pre-push Hook